 What happens: Your work experience may get filed as an unknown field.
 Your skills section might not register as skills at all.

-The fix: Use standard, conventional headings: - Work Experience (not "Career Highlights" or "My Journey") - Skills (not "Competencies" or "What I Know") - Education (not "Academic Background") - Certifications (not "Credentials")
+The fix: Use standard, conventional headings: - Work Experience (not "Career Highlights" or "My Journey") - Skills (not "Competencies" or "What I Know") - education (not "Academic Background") - certifications (not "Credentials")

 For the complete list of recommended sections and order, see how to make your resume ATS-friendly.